codenowinc/level_one_curriculum/front_end_development/all_about_style.md

 </head>
 ```

-The HTML `<link>` is another example of a self closing tag.
+The HTML `<link>` tag is another example of a self closing tag.
 We can see that it has an attribute called `href` just like an `<a>` tag.
 In the quotes, enter the name of the CSS stylesheet you want to link to this HTML file.

 >Give your students a moment to link their index.css style sheet to their index.html file.
 They should have a `<link>` tag that looks like the code below.